 Providing plenty of enrichment is essential for indoor kitties.
 Food mazes are great as they will occupy your cat, slow down their eating and turn on their problem-solving skills as they figure out how to get their food or treats out.
 Interactive cat toys will keep cats mentally stimulated and active.
 Cat dangler toys and toys that move or can be chased are recommended.

-Plug in pheromones will assist cats adapt to their indoor lifestyle.
-Many of these products will help with appetite, behaviour and overall demeanour of your cat.
+Plug in pheromones will assist cats to adapt to their indoor lifestyle.
+Many of these products will help with appetite, behaviour, and overall demeanor of your cat.
 These pheromone diffusers are created to mimic the happy hormone that Queen’s release to their kitten’s.
 These analogues provide a relaxed and calm disposition in cats and are effective in multi-cat households.

 Cat grass should be offered in fresh quantities each week.
 There is growing research that indicates the many benefits cat grass has on the gut flora and digestive system of indoor cats.

 Some indoor cats and outdoor cats for that matter can suffer from the formation crystals in the urinary tract.
 This condition is a little like cystitis in humans and when left untreated can cause damage to the kidneys.
 The hairball formula contains lower levels of magnesium and phosphorus, therefore reducing the chance of urinary tract problems.
 You should however keep an eye on your cat when it uses the litter tray and if it appears to be straining, not passing any urine or using the tray more frequently than usual, consult your vet.